xXHunterRaiXx/countries-api-project-may-2025/version-3/README.md

 ## 👋 Welcome!

-Instead of storing data in local storage, Version 3 should store data remotely using Supabase.

-Supabase is a Backend-as-a-Service (BaaS) platform that provides a fully hosted backend for web applications.
-It allows us to store and manage our data in the cloud without having to build a custom backend from scratch.

-This version introduces you to working with a real backend service and helps you understand how frontend applications interact with remote databases through APIs.
+In Version 3, instead of using local storage, you'll store and retrieve data from a backend that's provided for you.

+This version is your introduction to how a frontend communicates with a backend using requests.
+You'll use the Fetch API to send and receive data.

-Up next, in Version 4, you will learn how to build a custom backend from scratch!
+Coming up in Version 4, you'll take it a step further by building your own custom backend from scratch!

 ## 🎯 Requirements for Version 3

-Include functionality in your Countries API project that stores and retrieves the following data from Supabase:
+Include functionality in your Countries API project that stores and retrieves the following data to the backend:

 1. **Form data**
-    - As a user, when I submit the form, my data should be stored in the `users` table in Supabase.
+    - As a user, when I submit the form, my data should be stored in the backend
     - As a user, if I have already submitted the form, I should see "Welcome, [my name]!" instead of the form.
 2. **Saved Countries data**
     - As a user, on my Saved Countries page, I should be able to see all of the Saved Countries.